 It’s no secret that when employees are happy at work, they tend to perform better.
 While happiness isn’t necessarily causing employees to go above and beyond the call of duty, there’s no denying that happiness, productivity, and teamwork are all inexorably interconnected.
 One factor that can influence all of these things is your employee mobile apps.

 The mobile apps for employees that you choose can have a big impact on how people work at your company because it involves employee engagement.
 Remember, an engaged and satisfied workforce will work harder, faster, and more efficiently.
-This means that every employee mobile app you ask people to use during the average workday should contribute to engagement and reduce frustration.
+This means that every employee mobile app (check out our mobile worker app) you ask people to use during the average workday should contribute to engagement and reduce frustration.

 The good news is that there are so many great mobile apps for employees designed to prioritize, enhance focus, streamline tasks, and improve communications.
 However, choosing between them can be tough, so we put together this post to help you better understand how mobile employee apps can boost happiness at your workplace and why less may actually be more when you’re looking for tech solutions.